Tennis-'King of Melbourne Park' Djokovic lands 10th Australian Open title

 "This is probably the biggest victory in my life considering the circumstances."

+Despite saying repeatedly he bore no grudges over his deportation, Djokovic left no one in doubt that it would fuel his success.

+He had plenty of other spurs at this tournament, with heckling fans, scepticism about the severity of his hamstring injury and calls for his father Srdjan to be barred from Melbourne Park for mixing with Vladimir Putin supporters bearing banned Russian flags.

-As in the semi-final, there was no Srdjan in the players' box but Djokovic had ample support all around the showcourt.
+As in the semi-final, Srdjan did not take his seat in his son's box but hugged him later off-court.

-Where his left thigh had strapping in the semi-final and before, there was only a bit of tape poking out of his shorts-leg.
+Djokovic came on court with only pressure tape on his left thigh where before it was strapped, an ominous sign for Tsitsipas.

-It was a bad omen for Tsitsipas, who at Roland Garros in 2021 gave up a two-set lead to lose to the Serb.

-He had his chances on Sunday, including a set point in the second set, but he was unable to convert them.
+Third seed Tsitsipas, who gave up a two-set lead to lose to Djokovic at Roland Garros in 2021, had his chances on Sunday, including a set point in the second set, but was unable to convert.

-"Novak brings the best out of me and these are the matches I've been working my entire life for," Tsitsipas said in a gracious runner-sup speech.
+"Novak brings the best out of me and these are the matches I've been working my entire life for," he said in a gracious runners-up speech.

 "He's the greatest that has held a tennis racket."

-Facing a man in his 33rd Grand Slam final, Tsitsipas, in his second, was tense.
+Facing a man in his 33rd Grand Slam final, Tsitsipas, in his second, had a poor start.

-He had a small victory when he had Djokovic tumbling on the court in pursuit of a backhand at 3-3.
+He had Djokovic tumbling on the court in pursuit of a backhand at 3-3 in the second set and frustrated with his resilience.

-Djokovic grew frustrated with Tsitsipas's resilience on serve and began mouthing off at his non-plussed coach Goran Ivanisevic.
+A riled Djokovic began mouthing off at his non-plussed coach Goran Ivanisevic in the box.

-He gave up a set point at 5-4 with a backhand error to the delight of Greek fans but saved it with a forehand winner down the line.
+He coughed up a set point at 5-4 with a backhand error but saved it with a forehand winner down the line.

-The crowd grew unruly as the set went to a chaotic tiebreak, with one fan belting out a song during a rally at 4-4.
+The crowd grew febrile in a chaotic tiebreak, with one fan belting out a song during a rally at 4-4.

-Tsitsipas cracked, hitting long twice, and Djokovic sealed the set as he did the first, with a wide, kicking serve.
+Tsitsipas cracked, hitting long twice, and Djokovic sealed the set as he did the first, with a wide serve.

-With the match slipping from his grasp, Tsitsipas needed a bit of luck.

-Tsitsipas's moment had arrived but it was quickly gone when he missed a forehand with an open court begging.
+But again the chance was lost when he missed a forehand with an open court begging.

 The Greek barked expletives and Djokovic pounced, breaking straight back with a patch of brilliant shot-making.

-From there, the Serb locked down the match with trademark control before bashing a forehand down the line to bring up three match points in the final tiebreak.
+From there, the Serb locked down with trademark control before bashing a forehand down the line to raise three match points in the final tiebreak.

-He blew one with a backhand and Tsitsipas saved a second with a huge serve, but Djokovic made no mistake on the third.
+He squandered one with an errant backhand and Tsitsipas saved the second with a huge serve, but Djokovic made no mistake on the third.

 With his entourage having changed into T-shirts emblazoned with "10", Djokovic held the winner's trophy aloft once more, 15 years after hoisting it for the first time as a 20-year-old in 2008.